Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Canonical models

-Equation \eqref{eq: LZ linear} dominates the total error for small $\tf$ and for weak noise.
-This contribution is given by solid black lines in Figs.~\ref{fig: landau zener model error}a)-c).
+Equation \eqref{eq: LZ linear} is the dominant contribution to the total error for small $\tf$ and for weak noise.
+This contribution is given by solid black lines in Figs.~\ref{fig: landau zener model error}(a)-\ref{fig: landau zener model error}(c).
 In general, noise will introduce an additional contribution to the error.
-In the case of Ornstein-Uhlenbeck noise, Eq.~(\ref{eq: OU Szz noise spectrum}) with $\omega_0 = 0$, the noise contribution to the error has been found recently for the linear pulse and for $|\varepsilon_0|\gg|\Omega|$ \cite{krzywda2020adiabatic}:
+In the case of classical noise with a Lorentzian spectrum, Eq.~(\ref{eq: OU Szz noise spectrum}) with $\omega_0 = 0$, the noise contribution to the error has been found recently for the linear pulse and for $|\varepsilon(0)|\gg|\Omega|$ \cite{krzywda2020adiabatic}:

-This source of error typically dominates for a long transfer time $\tf$ and is shown as black dashed lines in Figs.~\ref{fig: landau zener model error}a)-c).
-The minimum in the population-transfer error for a linear pulse as a function of sweep rate (equivalent to changing $\tf$ here) seen in Fig.~\ref{fig: landau zener model error}a) (white dashed curve with a blue background) has also been discussed recently in Ref.~\cite{krzywda2020adiabatic}.
-A similar non-monotonic behavior of the non-adiabatic transition probability in the presence of a bosonic bath has been found in, e.g., Ref.~\onlinecite{nalbach2009landau}.
+This source of error typically dominates for a long transfer time $\tf$ and is shown as black dashed lines in Figs.~\ref{fig: landau zener model error}(a)-\ref{fig: landau zener model error}(c).
+The minimum in the population-transfer error for a linear pulse as a function of sweep rate (equivalent to changing $\tf$ here) seen in Fig.~\ref{fig: landau zener model error}(a) (white dashed curve with a blue background) has also been discussed recently in Ref.~\onlinecite{krzywda2020adiabatic}.
+A similar nonmonotonic behavior of the nonadiabatic transition probability in the presence of a bosonic bath has also been found in, e.g., Ref.~\onlinecite{nalbach2009landau}.